lindseysim/templatize/README.md

 ```
 Bob Belcher has 3 children: Tina, Gene, and Louise.
-Tina Belcher is 13; Gene Belcher is 11; and Louise Belcher is 9.
+Tina Belcher is 13, Gene Belcher is 11, and Louise Belcher is 9.
 ```

 Note that the `children[].lastChild` function calls a function from the parent scope (`isLastChild`) to dynamically determine if it is the last object in the array.
-Arguably this is  somewhat contrived, and it would easier just to preprocess the children data-bindings object and assign values to each child's attributes, but this is just a demonstration of possible design patterns.
+This is somewhat contrived, and it would easier just to preprocess the children data-bindings object and assign values to each child's attributes, but this is just a demonstration of possible design patterns.

 ## Templatize vs Mustache ##

+The support for grammatically formatted [lists](#lists) are unique to Templatize.

 Minor syntactic differences are evaluation of "truthiness" (e.g. Mustache reads `0` as false when evaluating a section), and scope within sections and when calling functions.
 Additionally, there is no inherent support for partials (though as Templatize maps and renders on runtime, a design pattern can easily work around this) and no support for custom delimiters.

 ### Caching ###

 Mustache parses templates before rendering, and maps all recognized markup locations.
 This introduces a bit of an overhead when first rendering a template and subsequently, Templatize is faster in that regard.
 However, the preprocessed map is cached and all subsequent renders that use the same template in Mustache are greatly improved in speed.
+If the same template is reused multiple times and speed is of the essence, Mustache may be a better choice.

 ### Missing Bindings ###